|Skip Navigation Links|

-For a complete listing of new Solaris features and a description of Solaris releases, see Oracle Solaris 10 9/10 What’s New.
+For a complete listing of new Oracle Solaris features, see Oracle Solaris 10 1/13 What’s New.
 Since the Solaris 9 release, IPsec includes the following functionality:

 When a Sun Crypto Accelerator 4000 board is attached, the board automatically caches IPsec SAs for packets that use the board's Ethernet interface.
 The board also accelerates the processing of the IPsec SAs.